The Churches at Ephesus, Smyrna, Pergamum and Thyatira (Revelation 2)

 Amphitheater at Ephesus

 This is an important lesson to all Christians.
-While doctrinal purity is important to the Christian faith, it can unintentionally lead to witch hunting and an inquisitorial spirit.
+While doctrinal purity is important to the Christian faith, it can unintentionally lead to witch hunting and condemning spirit.
 We can defend the faith only if we first remember to defend love for one another (John 13:34).
-Since the Triune God is love in his essential being, then Christians will reflect that love as they have been spiritually transformed by the Holy Spirit, who is a Person of that God.
+Since the Triune God is love in his essential being, Christians will reflect that love as they have been spiritually transformed by the Holy Spirit.

 Listen to the Spirit (2:7)